NAD+ & TMG: What’s the Connection?

 TMG is important because it provides methyl groups to cells to carry out these functions (as the name suggests, it provides three methyl groups).

-As your body uses NAD+, it gets broken down into waste that needs to be excreted from the body.
-In order to do this, however, a methyl group is required to transport it out of your body.
+As your body uses NAD+, some of it gets recycled and the rest gets broken down into waste that needs to be excreted from the body.
+In order to do this, however, a methyl group is required to clear it from your body.
 So, the more NAD+ supplement you take, the faster your methyl groups are depleted.
-That’s why TMG can be an important co-supplement on days you take NAD+, ensuring your body still has healthy levels of methyl groups available for other vital functions.
+That’s why TMG can be an important co-supplement on days you take NAD+, so your body still has healthy levels of methyl groups available for other key functions.

-TMG also plays a role in the breakdown of amino acids called homocysteines, which, while helpful for cell metabolism, can cause problems when their levels are too high, such as damage to blood vessels.
-So TMG generally is important to your overall health.
+TMG also plays a role in the breakdown of an amino acid called homocysteine, which, while helpful for cell metabolism, becomes harmful in excess by driving inflammation and causing damage to blood vessels.
+So TMG is generally important to your overall health.

-During NAD+ supplementation, the body produces nicotinamide (NAM), which must be methylated and excreted.
-For individuals with impaired methylation due to genetic factors like MTHFR mutations, this increased demand can lead to issues if the body doesn’t have enough methyl donors available.
+During NAD+ supplementation, the body produces nicotinamide (NAM), which can be recycled back into NAD+, but any excess appears to require methylation for excretion, as research suggests NAM accumulation may be harmful to cells.
+For individuals with impaired methylation due to genetic factors like MTHFR mutations, this increased demand may strain methylation capacity if the body doesn’t have enough methyl donors available.

 Mutations in the MTHFR gene can reduce the body’s ability to efficiently methylate.
 This is especially relevant when taking supplements like NAD+, which increase the demand for methylation.

-The two most common MTHFR variants (C677T and A1298C) affect up to 40% of some populations and can lead to elevated homocysteine levels, which increase the risk of cardiovascular issues, depression, and cognitive decline For these individuals, supplementing with methyl donors like TMG or methyl-folate can help support proper methylation pathways.
+The two most common MTHFR variants (C677T and A1298C) can lead to high homocysteine levels, which increase the risk of cardiovascular issues, depression, and cognitive decline.
+For these individuals, supplementing with methyl-group donors like TMG or methyl-folate can help support proper methylation pathways.

-TMG is a well-known methyl donor that can replenish the body’s supply of methyl groups, supporting normal DNA function and detoxification processes.
-Taking TMG alongside NAD+ supplementation helps ensure that your methylation pathways are not depleted as the body metabolizes NAD+.
+TMG is a well-recognized source of methyl groups that may help replenish the body’s supply, with research suggesting it can support normal DNA function and detoxification processes.
+Taking TMG alongside NAD+ supplementation may help keep your methylation pathways from being depleted as the body metabolizes NAD+.

 Not everyone requires TMG, especially those without methylation issues.
 Individuals with normal methylation capacity may find that their body manages NAD+ metabolism without any problems.
 However, for those with known MTHFR mutations or concerns about methylation, TMG can provide a useful safety net.

-Based on current knowledge, TMG’s role as a long-acting methyl donor means it can be taken at any time of the day.
+Based on current knowledge, TMG’s role as a long-acting source of methyl groups means it can be taken at any time of the day.
 There’s no evidence to suggest that TMG must be taken at the same time as NAD+.
-A typical dosage is 1,000mg of TMG daily, which should be more than enough to support methylation needs.
-However, for individuals who find daily TMG supplementation burdensome, taking it only on the days they use their NAD+ patch is also a viable option.
+A typical dosage is 500-1,000 mg of TMG daily, which should be more than enough to support methylation needs.
+However, for individuals who find daily TMG supplementation burdensome, taking it only on the days they use their NAD+ Injection is also a viable option.

-While some patients prefer to take TMG daily, others opt to only take it when using their NAD+ patches.
+While some patients prefer to take TMG daily, others opt to only take it when using their NAD+ Injections.
 Both methods are acceptable, and individual responses can vary based on personal methylation capacity.

-Unfortunately, there aren’t yet precise tests to measure methylation efficiency or NAD+ metabolism in a way that would inform personalized TMG dosing.
+Unfortunately, there aren’t yet precise tests to measure how well methylation is working or NAD+ metabolism in a way that would inform personalized TMG dosing.
 However, genetic testing for MTHFR mutations and measuring homocysteine levels can provide insight into your methylation capacity.

 While the precise timing and the amount of TMG patients should use with NAD+ are not set in stone, our approach is based on what seems to work for most people: either take TMG daily or on the days when you use NAD+ supplements, especially if you have known methylation issues.
 You can easily find TMG supplements at online retailers or most vitamin and supplement shops.